Skip to content

 Stream json as pydantic objects

-Source code in anystore/io.py
+Source code in anystore/io/read.py

 def smart_stream_models(

-uri: Uri, model: Type[M], input_format: Formats, **kwargs: Any
+uri: Uri, model: Type[M], input_format: str, **kwargs: Any

 ) -> MGenerator: